Here are our key tips to improving your email security. Read on below to have a better grasp of email threats and how to minimise your risk.

 To take your sensitive information, malicious emails will generally ask you to make an action.
 Often these actions will be: respond, click a link, open an attachment or send a read receipt.
 The email may try to trick you into doing these actions, by teasing that more information can be found by opening an attachment or clicking a link.
 It’s crucial to remain vigilant in these scenarios.

-Unfortunately, even the best email filtering software will see an occasional spam or malicious email reach your inbox.
+Unfortunately, even the best email filtering software will see occasional spam or malicious email reach your inbox.
 Making email security awareness necessary.

 Steps to safely using email